 Go ahead, enter a gaming forum, and search for an action RPG discussion.
-The Legend of Zelda Series will usually feature a prominent role, couple with more modern titles such as Dark Souls and The Witcher 3.
-One game, that few, if any mention is 1997’s PlayStation’s Alundra.
+The Legend of Zelda Series will usually feature a prominent role coupled with more modern titles such as Dark Souls and The Witcher 3.
+One game, that few, if any, mention is 1997’s PlayStation’s Alundra.

 Alundra is an Elven boy from the tribe of Elna.
 He can get inside people’s dreams and change their outcome.
 He has a dream instructing him to make a journey to the village of Inoa.
 The quest starts with Alundra on a ship that is heading to Inoa.

-From there Alundra will eventually reaches a village, which is going through some rough (and tragic) times, as the villagers are dying on their sleep as they dream.
+From there Alundra eventually reaches the village, which is going through some rough (and tragic) times, as the villagers are dying in their sleep as they dream.
 This is where Alundra’s dream entering, and walking abilities come into play.
 From that point forwards you will witness death, corruption, religious issues, love and other common themes in Japanese RPGs.

 As beautiful as Alundra is in terms of artwork and storytelling, none of that would matter if the game design and gameplay were not up to par.
-Alundra follows A Link to the Past’s blueprint to perfection, as road blocks are placed all over the world to impede progress, and items have to be found in order to overcome said obstacles and the game’s massively difficult dungeons.
+Alundra follows A Link to the Past’s blueprint to perfection.
+Road blocks are placed all over the world to impede progress, and items have to be found in order to overcome said obstacles, and the game’s massively difficult dungeons.

-While no one would ever call most Zelda games “thinking man’s puzzlers”, Alundra manages to be just that in some of its most difficult dungeons.
-The target audience for the game is a bit older than Zelda’s, and as such, Alundra features some (sometimes frustratingly hard) puzzles and platforming sections in its dungeons.
+While no one would ever call most Zelda games “thinking man puzzlers”, Alundra manages to be just that in some of its most difficult dungeons.
+The target audience for the game is a bit older than Zelda’s, and as such, Alundra features some (sometimes frustratingly) hard puzzles and platforming sections in its dungeons.